iossifovlab/gpf/userdocs/administration/getting_started.rst

 They can be added when a phenotype database is attached to a study.

 Let's add a phenotype column.
-To do this, you need to define it in the study's config, at the beginning of the genotype browser section:
+To do this, you need to define it in the study's config, in the genotype browser section:

 .. code::